jakearmijo/jakearmijo/README.md

 ## Full Stack Engineer | 2x AWS Certified | Gemini | Girl Dad | Ex-Hockey Player

 <p align="center">
   I am a sociable creator with an adoration for a fast-paced and dynamic environment.
 As a kid, I frequently lived singing and playing with Legos.
 As an adult, I started building commercial buildings and now help build software solutions.
 I have a self-motivating mindset and love to learn new things.
 I am a versatile team player with a vivid imagination.
 I can be a great asset to any team with my outgoing personality and natural leadership.
 My off-hours creative activities include fly tying, djing, gaming, and family.
 I am always willing to chat.
 Feel free to message me!
-Career switcher 2020 - Girl Dad - Fly Fisher ✨
+Career switcher 2020 - Girl Dad - Golfer - Fly Fisher ✨
  </p>

 #### Things I dabble with 🔥: